GeminiLight/virne/README.md

 --------------------------------------------------------------------------------

-**Virne** is a simulator designed to address **resource allocation problems in network virtualization**.
+**Virne** is a simulator designed to address **resource allocation problems in network function virtualization**.
 This category of problems is often referred to by various names, including:

 - **Virtual Network Embedding (VNE)**
 - **Virtual Network Function Placement (VNF Placement)**